Chirinos' two-run single completes Rangers' rally in 7-6 win | WHIZ News

 Against Juan Nicasio, Seattle’s third pitcher of the inning, Chirinos lined a hit off Ryon Healy’s glove at first base, easily scoring the go-ahead runs.

+“We have the talent to win close games,” said Chirinos, who had a season-high three RBIs, going 3 for 5.
+“Guys have been working hard to be consistent at the plate.”

+Rzepczynski (0-1) saw his ERA jump from 7.04 to 9.39.
+He has given up runs in three of his seven May appearances.

-A night after walking eight Rangers hitters, Seattle pitchers issued seven walks Wednesday night.
+A night after issuing eight walks in a 9-5 loss, Seattle pitching gave up seven walks Wednesday.

+“Our bullpen has kind of gotten away from us a little bit,” Servais said.
+“We’ve gotten a little sloppy with the walks, which has hurt us.
+It catches up to you.”

 It was the Rangers’ first back-to-back wins on the road since taking the first two games of a series in Toronto, April 27-28.
 Right-hander Tony Barnette (1-0) picked up his first win of the season in relief of Matt Moore.
 Keone Kela earned his 12th save, giving up an RBI single in the ninth to Nelson Cruz.